 To understand our need for salvation, we must first understand our standing before God.
-The Apostle Paul writes in Romans that all have sinned and fallen short of the glory of God (Romans 3:23), as well as, that there is no one righteous (Romans 3:10).
-We are all sinners who are deserving of God’s wrath and judgement.
-If nothing changes about our spiritual condition, we will perish for all of eternity in a place called Hell (Matthew 14:32; Revelation 21:8).
+The Apostle Paul writes in Romans that all have sinned and fallen short of the glory of God (Romans 3:23), as well as that there is no one righteous (Romans 3:10).
+We are all sinners who are deserving of God’s wrath and judgment.
+If nothing changes about our spiritual condition, we will perish for all of eternity in a place called hell (Matthew 14:32; Revelation 21:8).
 Thankfully, there is good news!
 But first, let’s examine the bad news.

 Without salvation we are also lost.
 We lack any direction and purpose in life; there is a giant void that we cannot fill on our own.
 The Word of God says that like sheep we have all gone astray (Isaiah 53:6).
 We desperately need a Shepherd who will guide and protect us.

 There is salvation in Jesus Christ and in Him alone: “There is salvation in no one else, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12)!
 In Christ, the blind can see (Luke 4:18), the dead can live (John 11:25), and the lost are found (Luke 19:10).
 Jesus paid the price for our sins with His blood when He died on the cross.
 But He did not stay dead!
 He rose again, defeating the power of sin and death (1 Corinthians 15:55-57).
 Yes, we are all sinners, but we have a Savior!
 The Bible is clear that everyone who calls upon the name of the Lord shall be saved (Romans 10:13).
 Have you called upon the name of Jesus in faith?
 Today is the day of salvation (2 Corinthians 6:2)!